 Instruction for Authors

-In advance, thank you for choosing Current Research in Medical Sciences journal to submit your manuscript.
-This instruction will guide you stepwise through the submission process, peer review, production and publication.
+In advance, thank you for choosing the Current Research in Medical Sciences journal to submit your manuscript.
+This instruction will guide you stepwise through the submission process, peer review, production, and publication.
 Please take time to read and prepare your manuscript accordingly.
-All the manuscript submitted to the journal must follow the following instruction, and any failing to the relevant section might cause unnecessary delays in the review and production process.
+All manuscripts submitted to the journal must follow the following instruction, and any failure to the relevant section might cause unnecessary delays in the review and production process.